shannonpowelson/number-of-living-organ-donors-analysis/README.md

 ### _Multiple Linear Regression_

+I then conducted a multiple linear regression to see the combined association of each of these independent variables with the total number of living donors.

-These are some key results from out multiple linear regression.
+These are some key results from our multiple linear regression.
 ![alt text](https://github.com/shannonpowelson/number-of-living-organ-donors-analysis/blob/main/MultipleLR-ResultsTable.png)

+The coefficients tell us how an independent variables is associated with the total number of living donors and the p-value tells us the probability that the association is not by chance.
+If the p-value is less than 0.05, then it is statistically significant and we have evidence to suggest that the association exists.

 ## Summary